zuri-lang/zurilang.org/src/standard/zip.md

 Compresses the given path (file or directory) into the destination zip archive.

-> When an exception is thrown becase max size exceeded, some files could
+> When an exception is thrown because max size was exceeded, some files could
 > have already been compressed.
 In this case, the zip archive will should still
 > be usable but not all desired files will be contained in it.